Gondia: Location

 Gondia is very close to the state of Madhya Pradesh, Chhattisgarh and is considered the gateway to Maharashtra from central and eastern India.
 Tirora is only nearby city.
 Gondia municipal council was established in 1920.
 At that time Gondia had only 10 wards population up to 20,000 and an area of 7.5 km2.
 Gondia has 42 wards, as well as population nearing up to 2 lakhs.
-The urbanization has crossed municipal limits merging into nearby villages like Kudwa, Katangi, Fulchur, Nagra, Karanja, Murri, Pindkepar, and Khamari.
+The urbanisation has crossed municipal limits merging into nearby villages like Kudwa, Katangi, Fulchur, Nagra, Karanja, Murri, Pindkepar, and Khamari.
 The Ministry of Urban Development has recently announced to merge 20 nearby villages into Gondia to give the city status of Municipal Corporation.
 It is connected with National Highway 543 and 753.

+Demographics

+According to the 2011 census, Gondia municipal corporation had a total population of 132,889, of which 66,756 were males and 66,133 females.
+Children in the age range of 0 to 6 were 12,835.
+The effective literacy (of population 7 years and above) of the city was 93.70%.

 Economy

+Agriculture

 The city has a large number of rice mills.
+Agriculture is the main economic activity in Gondia.
+The main agricultural crops are paddy and sugarcane.